Charlotte

 If your loved one is in hospice care, and the support staff has advised you to prepare for his or her passing, it can help to make provisional arrangements.
 This means that when the time comes, the hospice can immediately contact the funeral service provider and arrange the transfer of your loved one into their care.

-This also means the hospice knows who to call, and the authorizations and other legal documentation can be pre-prepared.
+This also means the hospice knows whom to contact, and the authorizations and other legal documentation can be prepared in advance.

 What help with funeral expenses is there for low-income or uninsured families?